macmar5290/IoT-Message-Generator/README.md

 See folder:

-"Generic" -  for generic flow to customize.
+"Flows/Generic" -  for generic flow to customize.

-"IBM BAI" - for flows with IBM BAI connector.
+"Flows/IBM BAI" - for flows with IBM BAI connector.